Pattern Formation in Quantum Hierarchical Cellular Neural Networks: Numerical simulations

 Another important choice is the kernel $W(x,y)$ that gives the strength of the connection between the neurons $x$, $y$.
 A natural way of fixing $W(x,y)$ is by training the network to perform a particular task.
 This machine-learning approach is not used here.
 In the numerical simulations, we use three different types of kernels $W(x,y)$.
-The first, $W(x,y)=0$, in this case, the neurons are not connected.
-In the second type $W(x,y)=W_{0}$ constant, which means that
+The first is $W(x,y)=0$; in this case, the neurons are not connected.
+The second is $W(x,y)=W_{0}$, a constant, which means that

 By interpreting $\phi \left( \Psi \left( y,t\right) \right) $ as the output of the neuron located at position $y$ at the time $t$, the formula (\ref {Term_W}) gives a weighted average of the neurons' outputs at time $t$.
 The last choice for $W(x,y)$ is an approximation for the connection matrix of the cat cortex, developed by the first two authors in \cite{Zuniga-Entropy}.
 This choice requires $p=2$ and $l=6$; see Figure \ref{figure cat_matrix}.